mtn819/NWC_frontend/README.md

 Note: The naming convention used for CSS classes in this project follow the BEM naming conventions, with a very small modification.
 Format: .page_block_elementOne--modifierTwo.

+Something commonly seen in the CSS files is "var(--xUnit)".
+This is defined in Custom.css, and it is equal to 100vw/1919.
+This is because the XD mockup is based off of a 1919 width screen.
+This is used as a unit to keep things perfectly proportional with what is seen in the XD document.

+Example: Before: 19px; After: calc(19*var(--xUnit))

 Some smaller, html customizations can be handled in public/, though this area of the codebase is rather uneventful; almost entirely defined by the defaults of npx create-react-app.